Save this useful what to do after a car accident in Michigan checklist with important medical advice and lawsuit timelines

 - Blurred vision

-- Problems with short-term memory or concentration
+- Problems with short-term memory loss or concentration

 - Emotional changes